Epic Chicago Weekend Activities

 My trip to Chicago was to celebrate a good friend’s birthday so I wanted it to be a fun one.

-I researched fun things to do in the city and in addition to the birthday celebrations, I planned on visiting the Art Institute of Chicago, Shedd Aquarium and the Skydeck Chicago.
+I researched fun things to do in the city by consulting the Lonely Planet Chicago Guide.
+In addition to the birthday celebrations, I planned on visiting the Art Institute of Chicago, Shedd Aquarium and the Skydeck Chicago.

 You might think I am crazy to want to do three awesome museums and attractions in one day, but like I said I wanted it to be an Epic trip!